Program Manager Resume Example

 Don’t forget certifications like PMP or CAPM.
 Listing project management tools-think Jira, MS Project, or Asana-also helps you stand out at this stage.

-If you’re a senior project manager, you want your resume to show off your leadership skills.
+If you’re a senior project manager, you want your resume and cover letter to show off your leadership skills.
 I always highlight projects with $10M+ budgets or teams of 25+ people.

 You should list key metrics-think project delivery times, budget savings, or stakeholder satisfaction rates.
 Numbers like “cut delivery time by 30%” get attention fast.